 4. Employment, residence history, income, and assets.

 Just remember the number 2.
 A bank will need two year’s employment and residence history.
-As far as conditions, be prepared to bring provide the most recent two bank statemens, W2s, Tax Returns, and pay stubs.
+As far as conditions, be prepared to bring provide the most recent two bank statements, W2s, Tax Returns, and pay stubs.

 If you have all of this stuff prepared ahead of time, the application should be smooth and painless.